-- I = Input - O = Output - Z = TRI-STATE Input which is TTL compatible - ECL = Emitter Coupled Logic type drivers for interfacing to the Attachment Unit Interface. - TP = Totem Pole type drivers.
+- I = Input - O = Output - Z = TRI-STATE® Input, TTL compatible - ECL = Emitter Coupled Logic type drivers for interfacing to the Attachment Unit Interface. - TP = Totem Pole type drivers.
 These drivers are driven either high or low and are always driven.
-Drive levels are CMOS compatible. - LED = Light Emitting Diode type drivers.
+Drive levels are CMOS compatible. - TRI = TRI-STATE drivers.

-- TRI = TRI-STATE® drivers.
 These pins are driven high, low or TRI-STATE.
 Drive levels are CMOS compatible.
 These pins may also be inputs (depending on the pin). - OC = Open Collector type drivers.
 These drivers are TRI-STATE when inactive and are driven low when active.
 These pins may also be inputs (depending on the pin). - TPI = Twisted Pair Interface.